kubernetes/enhancements/keps/sig-network/4858-ip-cidr-validation/README.md

 updated to make better use of shared code, their semantics will not actually change.

-`resourceclaim.status.devices[].networkData.ips[]` is part of the `DRAResourceClaimDeviceStatus` feature, which is currently alpha, so we will also just make it unconditionally require the stricter validation.
+Similarly, `resourceclaim.status.devices[].networkData.ips[]` is part of a feature that was still Alpha when implementation of this KEP began, so we were able to just make it unconditionally require the stricter validation rather than having to ratchet it forward.

 ### Canonicalization of Kubernetes-controlled values